 Our staff are happy to provide tips here and there, but we do not offer training and support with design work, so you do need to make sure that you design your printing in a program that you understand.

 Community groups in Sussex are welcome to come and design their artwork in the Centre.

 Computer use is free but if you would like to use a computer for a number of hours, it is advisable to book one.
 Contact us to do this.
 Have a look at our list of computer programs before you come, so that you know what you will want to use.

 Save it as a PDF or JPEG and bring the original as well!

-All of our machines leave at least 6mm blank at the edge of the page.
-Bear this in mind when designing your artwork – if it doesn’t have a border the edges could end up getting chopped off when you print it!
-You should leave a border of a least 1cm on everything.
+All of our machines leave at least 6mm blank at the edges of the page.
+Bear this in mind when designing your artwork – if it doesn’t have a margin, the edges could end up getting chopped off when you print it!
+You should leave a margin of a least 6mm on everything.

 If your original is on paper…

 Printing quality will always be better if you print directly from an electronic file.
 If you do need to bring your artwork on paper:

 - Make sure it is not folded or creased.